 \begin{recollection}[Finite Schubert varieties] Fix a sequence of non-negative integers $j_{\bullet} = (0=j_0 \leq j_1 \leq \dots \leq j_n=d)$ with $j_i \leq i$ for each $i = 0, \dots, n$.
 Denote $d_{\bullet} = (d_1, \dots, d_n)$ the corresponding difference sequence with $d_i := j_i - j_{i-1}$ for each $i = 1, \dots, n$.
-The associated {\it finite Schubert variety} $X := X_{\leq j_{\bullet}}$ is the reduced closed subvariety of $\Grass^*_k(U,d)$ classifying
+The associated {\it finite Schubert variety} $X_{\leq j_{\bullet}}$ is the reduced closed subvariety of $\Grass^*_k(U,d)$ classifying

 It is a projective variety with a natural action of $T \leq B$.
 Set-theoretically, it is a closed union of $B$-orbits in $\Grass^*_k(U,d)$.
-It is often singular (the singular cases being determined by explicit combinatorial criteria). \end{recollection}
+It is often singular; the smooth cases are determined by explicit combinatorial criteria. \end{recollection}